-COMEDK UGET is scheduled on May 14, 2017 (Sunday).
-The exam is set from Class 11 and 12 science stream syllabus.There are 3 sections namely Physics, Chemistry and Mathematics.
-60 questions are asked from each section.
+COMEDK UGET is set from Class 11 and 12 science stream syllabus.There are 3 sections namely Physics, Chemistry and Mathematics.

 Candidates appearing for the exam can check detailed COMEDK UGET 2017 syllabus in the article.
 The syllabus is divided unit wise for each subject.
 They are advised to start their preparation from NCERT books.
 This will help them in getting in depth knowledge of every section,

 - COMEDK syllabus includes class 11th and 12th Physics, Chemistry and Mathematics topics.